 When filling out your Property Disclosure Statement be sure to review each question & if there are issues, then either correct them or disclose them.
-With 39-61 initials and signatures needed, you want to be sure everything is correct.
+With between 40 - 60 initials and signatures needed, you want to be sure everything is correct.

 4. Home Inspection Clause

-Some offers collapse due to the wording of the home inspection clause.
+Some contracts collapse due to the wording of the home inspection clause.
 In this clause, the buyer has the right to collapse the offer if dissatisfied with the outcome of the home inspection by their home inspector - even for the smallest of issues.

 In some cases, this clause is used as an escape, where rather than making some minor repairs, this legal loophole is used if the buyer has a change of heart.
 Meanwhile, the seller lost both time and money, may have declined other offers and missed the opportunity for other offers.

 Secondly, now that an offer has collapsed due to the inspection, the home now may have been unfairly labeled as a "problem house" which could cost the seller in terms of the dollar amount in future offers.